quixaq/quixaq/README.md

 - 👀 I’m interested in programming
 - I like playing games and making games on Roblox
 - I have discord, @quixaq
-- I'm making a discord bot in nextcord(fork of discord.py)
+- I can make discord bots in nextcord(fork of discord.py)

 <!---
 quixaq/quixaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.